mukeshmithrakumar/papyri/docs/BLOG.md

 <h2>Inference Engine</h2>

+<h3>Flask App</h3>

+I was familiar with building the Python components but I wanted to start with front end first because that'll solidify the user requirements and how the app will work.
+This isn't always possible when working with clients and if you are just building a small component or if you have separate developers then you need to follow Agile principles.
+Since this was just me, I don't have to worry a lot about the constraints that comes with top down approach and even though it was just me, I still followed Agile principles to make sure I was on time with things and following requirements.

 <h3>Text Extractor</h3>

 - Make sure you have a logger and save the log files, it'll be helpful in future (Write about why logging is helpful).